Deploy PaletteAI

 The following options are available for both the control plane and worker node pools.
 Configure these options to your requirements.
 You can also remove worker pools if not needed.

 Option Description Type Default Architecture The CPU architecture of the nodes.
 This is used to ensure compatibility with the applications operating on the nodes.
-String (enumerated) amd64Add Edge Hosts Select Add Item and choose the other hosts that you installed using the ISO.
+String (enumerated) amd64Add Edge Hosts Select Add Item and choose the other hosts that you installed using the PaletteAI ISO.
 These hosts are added to the node pool.
 Each pool must contain at least one node.
 N/A - Control Plane Pool - Current host selected

 - Worker Pool - No host selectedNIC Name The name of the network interface card (NIC) to use for the nodes.
 Leave on Auto to let the system choose the appropriate NIC, or select one manually from the drop-down menu.
 N/A Auto Host Name (Optional) The hostname for the nodes.
 This is used to identify the nodes in the cluster.
 A generated hostname is provided automatically, which you can adjust to fit your requirements.
 String edge-*